Loading

 Jan at the easel

-So here’s how the list works, and what to watch for.
+So here’s how it works, and what to watch for.

-On the first Monday of every month, I text the list a link to a private listing.
+On the first Monday of every month, I’ll text you a link to a private listing.
 Only people on the waitlist can buy from it.
 That’s your window.

-I can’t perfectly control how the texts send, so I’d rather tell you now than have you feel like you missed out.
+I’d rather tell you that now than have you feel like you missed out later.

 That’s everything.

-You’re on the list, so keep an eye out for that first Monday text.
-When your spot opens, you’ll be the first to know.
-And if the timing’s right, I’d love to finally bring your character to life.
+You’re on the list.
+Keep an eye out for that first Monday text.
+And when your spot opens, I’d love to finally meet your character.

 Jan